Airbotics/uptane-server/docs/modules/image-repository.md

 Before the TUF metadata for the image repo expires it should be resigned.
 Currently, this happens with a background worker.

-There are two main queries that can be made against it:
+There are three main queries that can be made against it:

 1. List images